typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 #### Disjunctions

-To include patterns in the form of a disjunction, we need to wrap each pattern in `{}` and place the `or` keyword in between them.
+To include statements in the form of a disjunction, we need to wrap each statement in `{}` and place the `or` keyword in between them.

 <!-- test-ignore -->